Xilin Chan Temple: History

 The temple traces its origins to the former "Xilin Vihara" (西林精舍), founded by Hu Zengchu (胡曾初) in 872, in the ruling of Yizong Emperor of the Tang dynasty (618–907).
 Originally known as "Jiedai Temple" (接待院 (Reception Temple)) in the Southern Song dynasty (1127–1279), and later renamed "Ting'en Temple" (廷恩寺) and "Chong'en Temple" (崇恩寺), Yingzong Emperor of Ming dynasty (1368–1644) inscribed and honored the name "Xilin Chan Temple of Great Ming" in the mid-15th century.
 The temple was destroyed by fire during the Mongolian invasion of the 13th century, and was restored and reconstructed in 1387, at the dawn of Ming dynasty.

 The temple became dilapidated for neglect during the Republic of China (1912–1949).
 It was devastated by the Red Guards during the ten-year Cultural Revolution.
-After the 3rd Plenary Session of the 11th Central Committee of the Communist Party of China, according to the national policy of free religious belief, Xilin Chan Temple was officially reopened to the public.
+After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party, according to the national policy of free religious belief, Xilin Chan Temple was officially reopened to the public.
 In 1992, abbot Shi Xingxiu (释性修) supervised the reconstruction of Kunlu Hall and Mahavira Hall.